A Riemannian conjugate subgradient method for nonconvex and nonsmooth optimization on manifolds

-The purpose of this paper is to propose a novel Riemannian optimization method capable of handling nonconvex and nonsmooth functions while avoiding the computation of quadratic subproblems.
-More specifically, we propose, for the first time, a Riemannian conjugate subgradient method for solving problem \eqref{Prob:main}.
+The purpose of this paper is to propose a novel Riemannian optimization method capable of handling nonconvex and nonsmooth functions while avoiding the computation of quadratic programming (QP) subproblems.
+More specifically, we propose, for the first time, a Riemannian conjugate subgradient method for solving \eqref{Prob:main}.
 Our work is primarily motivated by the method proposed in \cite{bethke2024semismooth}, which was designed in Euclidean space.
 The key features of the proposed method are described as follows.
 The concept of the directionally active subgradient is extended from the Euclidean space to the manifold setting.
 The corresponding directional derivative is proven to be chart-independent on $\mathcal{M}$ and satisfies the chain rule under weak conditions.
-A Riemannian subgradient is selected from the convex hull of two directionally active subgradients, and then the search direction is defined as a convex combination of the negative of this subgradient and the previous search direction transported to the current tangent space.
+An intermediate vector is selected from the linear combination of two directionally active subgradients such that it is orthogonal to the differential of the retraction along the current search direction.
+And then the next search direction is defined as a convex combination of the negative of this intermediate vector and the previous search direction transported to the current tangent space.
 The combination coefficients are determined such that the direction has the minimum norm.
-Note that, for smooth functions, this direction reduces to a rescaled version of that of the Riemannian FR CG method \cite{ring2012optimization}.
+Note that, for smooth functions, this direction reduces to a rescaled version of that of the Riemannian FRCG method \cite{ring2012optimization}.